NidhiChaudhary2000/SCDFXIBM/README.md

 ## The Prototype

-We used an ESP32 to actuate the sensors. **Due to limitations in what materials we had, we could only work with a temparature and humidity sensor.**
+We used an ESP32 to actuate the sensors. **Due to limitations in what hardware components we had, we could only work with a temparature and humidity sensor.**

 ![ESP32](https://user-images.githubusercontent.com/85609211/121624043-5e916900-caa3-11eb-9d84-510e08fbd472.png)